namustudio25/Namu.Serialization/README.md

 ## Introduction

-**A lightweight Json.NET–based serialization library that supports object identity, circular references, and per-object custom serialization.**
+**A Json.NET–based serialization library that supports object identity, circular references, and per-object custom serialization.**

 Each serializable type can implement
 `GetObjectData(SerializableObjectInfo info)` and